 - Ability to borrow a small amount: You can borrow as little as $2,000 or as much as $30,000.

 - Low income qualification: You’ll need to prove you made at least $10,500 last year to be eligible for a personal loan.

 - Limited fees: There’s no origination fee on a Citibank personal loan or prepayment penalty if you pay off your loan before the term is up.
 However, Citibank does charge a late payment fee of $25 if a payment is not received within 10 calendar days after the due date.

 Cons of Citibank Loans

-- Funds only come via check in the mail: If you’re approved, you can expect your money to come through the U.S. mail within five business days.
+- Funds only come via check in the mail: If you’re approved, you can expect your money to be mailed within five business days.
 Many lenders have a direct deposit option where you can get your money wired to a linked bank account as early as the same day you’re approved.

 Citibank Personal Loan Rates and Terms

 If you have an excellent credit score, you could secure an interest rate as low as 7.99% APR when enrolled in Auto Deduct.
 Citibank offers fixed interest rates, which means your rate won’t change over the life of the loan.
 For borrowers with less than excellent credit, your interest could be as high as 23.99%.
 Other lenders offer lower rates for borrowers with excellent credit.
 If you qualify, you could get an APR as low as 3.49%.